YoungFaithful/CapacityExpansion.jl/docs/src/preparing_opt_cep_data.md

 ```@example 2
 cep_data.costs["pv","germany",2015,"cap_fix","EUR"]
 ```
-The axes are named and the axes can be called using the basic axes function and providing the sets name:
+The axes are named, and the axes can be called using the basic axes function and providing the sets name:
 ```@example 2
 axes(cep_data.costs,"tech")
 ```